 “The principles, based on international best practice including the seven principles of universal design, guide each organisation to ensure new technology, even as it rapidly changes, is accessible to the community.”

-Former Disability Discrimination Commissioner Graeme Innes lead a review of the 2002 standards before developing the new principles this year after consulting with the disability sector and the banking industry.
+Former Disability Discrimination Commissioner Graeme Innes led a review of the 2002 standards before developing the new principles this year after consulting with the disability sector and the banking industry.

-Innes told Which-50 the less prescriptive principles was an “absolutely intentional” decision and they are no less enforceable than the 2002 standards.
+Innes told Which-50 the less prescriptive principles were an “absolutely intentional” decision and they are no less enforceable than the 2002 standards.

 Banks will need to commit to the voluntary principles and the ABA is developing an assessment tool so banks can report their progress.